mimblewimble/grin/doc/pow/pow.md

-There is also a [podcast with Mike from Monero Monitor](https://moneromonitor.com/episodes/2017-09-26-Episode-014.html) in which John Tromp talks at length about Cuckoo Cycle; recommended listening for anyone wanting more background on Cuckoo Cycle, including more technical detail, the history of the algorihm's development and some of the motivations behind it.
+There is also a [podcast with Mike from Monero Monitor](https://moneromonitor.com/episodes/2017-09-26-Episode-014.html) in which John Tromp talks at length about Cuckoo Cycle; recommended listening for anyone wanting more background on Cuckoo Cycle, including more technical detail, the history of the algorithm's development and some of the motivations behind it.

 ## Cycles in a Graph